Projects & Sites

 Leadership: Tanika Kelly (University of Illinois Chicago), Maria Argos (Boston University) & Ana Ricardo (University of Illinois Chicago)

-Our goal is to establish a diabetes and kidney disease study site (DSS) comprised of 300 racially and ethnically diverse participants, including 200 with diabetes (half with kidney disease) and 100 healthy controls.
-Our DSS will be part of a collaborative initiative with an overall mission to advance the application of integrative multi-omics technologies to study health and disease in ancestrally diverse populations.
+Our goal is to establish a diabetes and kidney disease study site (DSS) comprising 300 participants, including 200 with diabetes (half with kidney disease) and 100 healthy controls.
+Our DSS will be part of a collaborative initiative with an overall mission to advance the application of integrative multi-omics technologies to study health and disease.

 'Omics Production Center (OPC)